remix-run/remix/docs/guides/resource-routes.md

 ## Resource Routes and ErrorBoundary

-Resource Route will change its behavior when you export `ErrorBoundary` along with the loader.
+Resource Route will change its behavior when you export `ErrorBoundary` along with the Loader.
 Remix will process it as a classic layout-less container route, because Resource Route should not contain any UI-related exports.

 An example use case for this decision would be a layout-less route providing shared data for the child routes.